HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/usage/managing_dam/manage_media_assets.md

 ## Prerequisite

-HCL DAM CF181 or higher should be installed and configured for the HCL Digital Experience (HCL DX) 9.5 Container Release update, following these instructions in the [Install the HCL DX 9.5 Container components](../../index.md) topic.
+Ensure HCL DAM CF181 or higher is installed and configured for the HCL Digital Experience (HCL DX) 9.5 Container Release update.
+For more information, refer to [Install the HCL DX 9.5 Container components](../../index.md).

-## Viewing supported file formats

-Follow these steps to view a list of file formats supported by HCL DX 9.5 DAM.

-HCL DAM CF181 or later must be installed and configured for the HCL Digital Experience (DX) 9.5 Container Release update by following the instructions in the [Install the HCL Digital Experience 9.5 Container components](../../index.md) topic.

 ## Viewing supported file formats

 Follow these steps to view the list of file formats supported by HCL DX 9.5 DAM.

 1. Log in to your HCL DX 9.5 platform and select **Digital Assets** from the Practitioner Studio navigator.